WanderWise Wandering Tech Guide

 What It Is

-These are small devices placed on doors or windows that make a sound or send a phone alert when opened.
+Small devices placed on doors or windows that make a sound or send a phone alert when opened.
 Some are silent but notify you directly, while others have adjustable volume options.

 Why It’s Helpful